MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ]

 ???
-By the way, pay attention to the axis scale, it's log-scaled by powers of two.
+By the way, pay attention to the axis scale, it’s log-scaled by powers of two.
-If you scale the X-axis linearly you'll get the shape of the curve on the previous slide.
+If you scale the X-axis linearly you’ll get the shape of the curve on the previous slide.

 ---